Researcher. Writer. 32. Malaysian.

 She started her humble career in journalism with the now defunct The Nut Graph after graduating with a first class journalism degree from Universiti Tunku Abdul Rahman (UTAR) in 2010.
 As a young journalist, she was fortunate to be given the opportunity to write a monthly environmental column As If Earth Matters for The Nut Graph from 2010 to 2013.
 One of her opinion pieces on plastic pollution won the Penang’s Green Journalism Award (Special Prize) in 2011.

 A year after her return from the UK, she landed the best paying job in her life as a communication consultant with the European Forest Institute’s Asia Regional Office in Kuala Lumpur.
-After a two-year break from journalism, she decided it was time to return to the profession so she took a 25% pay cut to join The Star in January 2017, quit the same year due to political interference in her news reporting and took another 20% pay cut to join The Malaysian Insight, where she covered the watershed 2018 elections and its aftermath without fear and favour.
+After a two-year break from journalism, she decided it was time to return to the profession.
+She took a 25% pay cut to join The Star in January 2017, quit the same year due to political interference in her news reporting.
+She took another 20% pay cut to join The Malaysian Insight, where she covered the watershed 2018 elections and its aftermath without fear and favour.

 She was privileged to be given the opportunity to join Asia’s homegrown financial wire service, Nikkei Markets, in October 2018.
 However, national service beckoned in the new Malaysia and she decided to take the plunge to join the civil service in April 2019.
 She now works as a research officer in the chairperson’s office at the National Water Services Commission.